Understanding the Home Loan Process

 What if I have an adjustable-rate mortgage (ARM)?

-HARP allows you to replace your adjustable-rate mortgage and many homeowners opt for a more stable fixed-rate mortgage.
-Every adjustable-rate mortgage is different, but refinancing may still provide you with a lower monthly payment, and may allow you to avoid the sometimes large payment increase that comes once your ARM initial rate ends.
+Every adjustable-rate mortgage is different, but refinancing may still provide you with a lower monthly payment, and may allow you to avoid the sometimes large payment increase that comes once your initial ARM rate ends.
 The stability of a fixed monthly payment will give you security in knowing what you'll owe every month.

 This summary is provided for informational purposes only, and is not a commitment to lend.
 Credit and collateral are subject to approval; terms and conditions apply.
 Refinancing may increase the total number of monthly payments and/or the total amount paid when compared to your current situation.
 Programs, rates, terms and conditions are subject to change without notice.
 Seattle Mortgage Company, a subsidiary of Seattle Bank.
 NMLSR# 168567.